-Most birds depart the state by mid-Sep, with later dates 2 Nov 1989 Dawes Co and 16 Nov 1987 Dawes Co.
+Most birds depart the state by mid-Sep.
 Post-breeding flocks form as early as late Jul; two flocks of 30 were seen in Scotts Bluff Co 27 Jul 2003.

-There are only two Nebraska records for Nov (above), even though wintering has become essentially annual, albeit cyclical, in southwest Kansas in recent years (Thompson et al 2011).
+There are no documented Nebraska records for Nov, even though wintering has become essentially annual, albeit cyclical, in southwest Kansas in recent years (Thompson et al 2011).

 BBA: Breeding Bird Atlas